et0and/portfolio-redux/content/projects/kamar.md

 </figure>

 A simple star rating system was utilised to measure different common sign in methods based on their overall usability, design, and security, as well as a list of some positive and negative points about each.
 While not an exhaustive list nor one that is fully objective, the goal was to compare some of the common methods used and attempt to strike a balance between the ease of use of a passcode and the security of a magic link or SSO flow.

+Any multi step process, particularly one that involves the user either using another device or logging into another service was ruled out due to the impracticality for teachers in a classroom.
+With passwords already in use with KAMAR, this left passcodes and SSO remaining as the other sign in methods.

+<br><br>

 <h3>Journey Mapping</h3>
 <h4>User Journey</h4>